autorope/donkeydocs/docs/parts/pins.md

 See details of the RaspberryPi 40 pin header here:  https://www.raspberrypi.com/documentation/computers/os.html#gpio-and-the-40-pin-header

 Jetson Nano 40 pin header uses the same board numbering scheme, although the header is physically flipped on the board, so pay attention to the numbers printed on the board.
+The Jetson Nano only supports 2 PWM pins and these must be enabled.
+See [Generating PWM from the Jetson Nano](#generating_pwm_from_the_jetson_nano)

 For example, "RPI_GPIO.BOARD.33" specifies board pin 33 using the Rpi.GPIO library.